wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-prepare-deployment/includes/survey-architecture.md

 ## What are Teams service dependencies?

-To take full advantage of Teams capabilities, every user should be enabled for Exchange Online, SharePoint Online, OneDrive for Business, and Office 365 group creation.
+To take full advantage of Teams capabilities, every user should be enabled for Exchange Online, SharePoint Online, OneDrive for Business, and Office 365 Group creation.
 Administrators should consider whether they’ll be able to deploy the features that their organization requires with their current Exchange and SharePoint deployments.

 ![Teams service dependencies](../media/service-dependencies.png)